TFlexSoom-Fallen-Projects/josh-web-template/README.md

 ## Creating your own site
 This should proceed in 2 steps.
-1. npm install on root directory of this repository
+1. `npm install` on root directory of this repository.
+[What does this mean?](#How%20To%20NPM)
+2. Follow the `README.md` instructions within `template/` directory.
+Or simply proceed to step 3.
-2. npx grunt for the base build.
+3. `npx grunt` for the base build.
 This will create a new directory called newTemplate which stores the entire site.
 You can also deem a new name for the directory by setting the "newTemplate" environment variable.
 I believe this is `newTemplate="SOME_NAME_HERE"` in bash.
+4. `npx grunt` will not overwrite previously created templates.
+You must either, rename the directory or run `npx grunt clean` to remove the directory entirely, losing your work.

 # How to add to the project
+I have a lot of ideas for the project, but even some features might elude me.
+Feel free to submit pull requests or otherwise.
+I have a few ideas within the `documentation/design/` directory.
+Feel free to implement any of those considerations.
+You may also create an issue for clarity on a specific feature.
-- Please Title your pull requests with direct action orientated sentences
+- Please Title your pull requests with simple, direct, and action-orientated sentences
-- In the description please explain how to test the addition
+- In the description please explain how to test the addition (Does not have to be an automated test)
 - Also include the technologies used and how to use it within the template project

 # Testing The Project
-I will propose tools for testing after the initial project is complete.
+I will propose tools for automated testing after the initial project is complete.
 I have not experimented with DOM based test suites, but testing should not be an afterthought.

 # Tools Used So Far
 - Marked (Markdown Compiler)